-Use of all tobacco products (include but are not limited to, cigarettes (clove, bidis, kreteks), cigars and cigarillos, pipe, hookah-smoked products, e-cigarettes, and oral tobacco (spit and spitless, also known as smokeless, dip, snus, chew, snuff, orbs, etc)—and is strictly prohibited in any College building.
-Smoking and use of smokeless tobacco products by employees, students, and visitors is permitted solely in designated smoking areas.
+Tobacco is defined as all tobacco—derived or containing products, including, but not limited to, cigarettes (clove, bidis, kreteks), cigars and cigarillos, pipe, hookah-smoked products, e-cigarettes, and oral tobacco (spit and spitless, also known as smokeless, dip, snus, chew, snuff, orbs, etc)—and is strictly prohibited in any College building.
+Smoking and use of tobacco products by employees, students, and visitors is permitted solely in designated smoking areas.

 In order to maintain an academic environment conducive to the well being of all students, Bossier Parish Community College prohibits visitors to the academic classroom, the student lounges, the Library, the Technology Resource Center, Testing Centers, and/or the Learning Center without prior approval from the instructor, or director of the service area, the Vice Chancellor for Academic Affairs, and/or the Vice Chancellor for Student Services.